 Fraud is defined as the deliberate misrepresentation of the truth, either through words or conduct.
 Generally, the individual committing fraud benefits from their actions in some way while causing injury or damage to another individual for personal or financial gain.

 The government considers many different activities to be fraud crimes.
 Some more common fraud charges that our firm has seen in Washington, DC include check fraud and credit card fraud.
 Examples of check fraud include taking another person’s checkbook and writing a check to yourself to try and take money out of their account or scanning a legitimate check to make copies and cash the copies.
 An example of credit card fraud is when someone uses your credit card to purchase something you didn’t authorize.
-Some other types of fraud include wire fraud, bank fraud, mail fraud, and insurance fraud.
+Some other types of fraud include wire fraud, bank fraud, mail fraud, identity theft, and insurance fraud.

 Our Criminal Fraud Lawyers Explain DC’s Fraud Laws

 In the District of Columbia, the United States Attorney’s Office for the District of Columbia prosecutes fraud and other theft offenses in the Superior Court.
 There are several types of fraud and theft offenses, and the penalty often depends on the total value of the goods or services fraudulently obtained.

 DC law breaks up fraud crimes into the first and second degrees.
 A first-degree fraud conviction requires the government to prove three elements:

 - The individual must engage in a “scheme or systematic course of conduct.”
 That means it must be a series of actions, not just an isolated incident or single action.

 - The person must have the “intent to defraud or obtain property by means of false or fraudulent pretense, representation, or promise.”
 The bottom line is that the conduct must be accompanied by a mindset where the individual specifically intends to lie or trick another to obtain something of value.